grasscannoli/Connected-Car-Data-Platform/README.md

 # Connected-Car-Data-Platform
-This repository consists of the project designed by Arjun Bharat and Vamsi Krishna for the course CS6023: GPU Programming.
+This is Arjun's version of the code.